junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas watches him attentively.
 "Good?"

 Dean nods with mouth full, and tips of his lips curving fiercely upward.
 He opens his eyes again once he takes down the bite.
-"How come I never realize it's so good!"
+"Are you kidding me?
+How come I never realize it's so good!"
 He exclaims with satisfaction.
-"I can't even remember why I kept on the salad routine in the first place.
+"I can't even remember why I kept on that salad routine in the first place.
 It's like the best food in the world.
 No wonder it's your favorite, I think it's my favorite too."

 "I'm glad you like it, Dean."
 Cas says, picking up the fork and knife with his ghostly fingers, using them as a handle to push his plate toward Dean.
 "You can have this one too.
 Before my presence makes it cold.
 I'm trying not to freeze the plate by accident."